 It feels a bit like boredom and a sense of emptiness.
 We avoid showing or feeling any emotions, or react to events with the happiness or sadness as you might.
 We avoid connecting with others in a deep and meaningful way.
 We can hold back and watch life without participating.
 It also means we don’t feel the positive emotions such as love, joy, and connections.

 It all seems quite effective at first – the pain has temporarily gone away and we can get on with life feeling empowered and confident.
-We can function normally if we detach from our emotions – get up in the morning, get dressed, go to word and in terms of productivity, we’re at the top of our game.
+We can function normally if we detach from our emotions – get up in the morning, get dressed, go to work and in terms of productivity, we’re at the top of our game.
 Whilst also feeling sad and lonely.

 When we suppress our emotions, they just grow stronger as they accumulate.
 Then something seemingly quite trivial happens and we are straight back down to earth, forced to confront real and unsuppressed feelings.
 Ouch!